rbms-bsc/DCRMR/_pages/PPDM/Name-of-publisher.md

 ## 5.22.39 Name of publisher in more than one language or script

-<a name="5.22.39.1">5.22.39.1</a> If the Name of publisher appears in more than one language or script, transcribe the namein the language or script of the [Title proper](/DCRMR/title/Title-proper/) as Name of publisher.
+<a name="5.22.39.1">5.22.39.1</a> If the Name of publisher appears in more than one language or script, transcribe the name in the language or script of the [Title proper](/DCRMR/title/Title-proper/) as Name of publisher.
 If this criterion does not apply, transcribe the name that appears first.
 Transcribe the remaining publisher name(s) as [Parallel name of publisher](/DCRMR/ppdm/Parallel-name-of-publisher/).
 For transposed elements, always make a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) to indicate the original position on the source (see [5.24.34.7](/DCRMR/ppdm/Note-on-publication-statement/#5.24.34.7)).

 >Example:
 >Name of publisher: <CITE>Bey Carl Ludwig Jacobi</CITE>